 People with blood or bleeding disorders and their family members are the heart of the National Hemophilia Foundation.
 We support research that has a measurable impact on people’s lives; deliver education that helps people with bleeding disorders and their family members thrive; and advocate for policies at the state and local level that protects access to healthcare.

 A world without inheritable blood or bleeding disorders begins with research.
 NHF has invested more than $20 million into research into better treatments and cures for bleeding disorders.
 Our current research program supports basic science research, innovative investigators, and NIH bridge grants, among others.
-Through our fellowships, we support the hematologists, nurses, social workers and physical therapists who provide care for people with bleeding disorders and encourage young doctors to joint their ranks.
+Through our fellowships, we support the hematologists, nurses, social workers and physical therapists who provide care for people with bleeding disorders and encourage young doctors to join their ranks.

 NHF is currently developing a national research agenda in partnership for the community to ensure that the voice of the people who are most affected by research – the patients and families – remain at the center of scientific progress.